 - Your brain is a computer.

-- The car was a furnace in the sun.
+- The car was a furnace in this summer heat.

 - My baseball coach is an ogre.